 That’s despite boasting a larger 1200 cc displacement and more power: 79 hp @ 6550 rpm, and 105 Nm of torque @ 3100.
 It finally gives the Bonnie the street cred its lineage demands.

 Triumph’s engineers should be proud of their four years of development work here.
 The homage details are playful works of art: Like the twin throttle bodies, the hand painted accents on the standard T120, and the Bakelite-esque plug wire caps.
 It’s heritage done right.

 Triumph Thruxton R, $14,500 (USA) Most of those same heritage pieces adorn the new Thruxton R, but its focus on performance trumps its allegiance to antiquated cues.

-This is a cafe racer, to be sure.
+The Triumph Thruxton has always been a cafe racer icon.
 But it’s designed for the modern era—and draws influences from the customs we drool over here on a daily basis.